polizoto/align_transcript/README.md

 `./Align_Transcripts`

+7. The "Completed" folder will contain directories for each transcript that has been segmented or aligned with the audio (an SRT file).
+Use the HTML file to check the accuracy of the timestamps in the SRT files and adjust if necessary.

+N.B.
+A log file will report the following info: 1) Name of Transcripts for which SRT files were created 2) Audio files that had no corresponding transcript for alignment and 3) Transcripts that had no corresponding audio files for alignment.

 ## Notes
 - In Segment+Align.sh script, adjust, if necessary, the Aeneas parameters (e.g., head/tail audio length)
 - These scripts have been designed for use on a Mac.
 For scripts that will work on a PC, see this repo: https://github.com/polizoto/segment_transcript_pc